2022–23 UEFA Nations League: Seeding

 Map showing the leagues each national team participated in.

 All 55 UEFA national teams entered the competition.
 The teams which finished bottom of their group in Leagues A and B, as well as the losers from the relegation play-outs of League C, from the 2020–21 season moved down a league, while the group winners of Leagues B, C, and D moved up.
-The remaining teams stayed in their respective leagues.
+The remaining teams stayed in their respective leagues.Like the previous season, all teams promoted to a higher tier made their debut appearance at that level.

 In the 2022–23 access list, UEFA ranked teams based on the 2020–21 Nations League overall ranking, with a slight modification: teams that were relegated in the previous season were ranked immediately below those who were promoted.
 The seeding pots for the league phase were based on the access list ranking.
 The seeding pots, draw procedure, and fixture list procedures were confirmed by the UEFA Executive Committee during their meeting in Chișinău, Moldova, on 22 September 2021.